Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/README.md

 ### Final Exam

 - **Passing the exam is a requirement for passing the class.**
-- You will have 2 hours to complete this exam - it will be in class using paper and pencil, or a format of the instructor's choosing
-- There are no retakes of the exam.
 - If you have a disability that needs an accommodation such as extended time or a different format, please take advantage of our [accommodations program](make.sc/disability-policy).

-### Other Class assignments

 ## Evaluation

-**[MAKE SPECIFIC TO YOUR COURSE SO IT IS SUPER CLEAR]** To pass this course you must meet the following requirements:
+To pass this course you must meet the following requirements:

 - Complete all required tutorials